All-on-4 is an effective and efficient technique to replace a full arch of teeth – prices starting from $19,500.

 How much does it cost?

-There is no standard fee and prices vary widely.
+A single arch starts from $19,500 however there is no standard fee and prices vary widely.
 There is also a big variation in what the fee covers so it is quite hard to compare between practices.
-Once we have completed a thorough examination, we will give you an accurate quotation based on your unique treatment plan.
+Once we have completed an examination, we will give you an accurate quotation based on your unique treatment plan.

 Are there other options?